 Option 1- You could look for a suitable and loving home for one of your chinchillas so that you don’t have two chinchillas interacting that don’t get along.

 Option 2- You could keep both chinchillas but separate them and isolate them in different cages.

 What Issues May You Run into If You Don’t Do This?

-When I first got my chinchilla from the rescue, I sat down and spoke to the rescue owner for several hours to learn the ins and outs about chinchillas before heading home and embarking on the journey.
+When I first got my chinchilla from the breeder, I sat down and spoke to the breeder owner for several hours to learn the ins and outs about chinchillas before heading home and embarking on the journey.

 Do Chinchillas Mate for Life?

 For the most part yes.

 Chinchillas are naturally and born to be social and run in pairs or herds for survival in the wild.

 However, let’s refer to my story and situation.

 My chinchilla is a female that was almost 1 year old when I adopted her.